Hierarchy of the sciences: Comte list

+Comte's classification places sociology as the highest science, built on the more established sciences.
+His order begins with mathematics and progresses through astronomy, physics, chemistry, and biology to sociology, following increasing complexity.
+He believed the six fundamental sciences form a logical hierarchy, with each depending on the previous ones.
+Comte excluded psychology as metaphysical and focused on sociology as the scientific study of society.

 Evidence

 Research has shown that, after controlling for the number of hypotheses being tested, positive results are 2.3 times more likely in the social sciences than in the physical sciences.
 It has also been found that the degree of scientific consensus is highest in the physical sciences, lowest in the social sciences, and intermediate in the biological sciences.
 Dean Simonton argues that a composite measure of the scientific status of disciplines ranks psychology much closer to biology than to sociology.

+Criticism

+Pierre-Gilles de Gennes, Nobel laureate in Physics for his works on polymer physics and soft matter, criticized Comte's positivism in 1994, pointing it as the source of content for chemistry and other practical scientists among French scientists.